aws/SigV4-for-AWS-IoT-embedded-sdk/README.md

 ### Steps to build **Unit Tests**

-1. Go to the root directory of this repository.
+1. Go to the root directory of this repo.

 1. Run the *cmake* command: `cmake -S test -B build -DBUILD_CLONE_SUBMODULES=ON`.